gabrielpadurean/training/README.md

+# Name
+Training
-# training
+# Description
-Repository used for training and writing sample code
+Repository used for training and writing sample code.